uswds/uswds/CONTRIBUTING.md

 Here are a few guidelines to follow when submitting a pull request:

-1. Create a GitHub account or log in to your existing account.
+1. Create a GitHub account or sign in to your existing account.
 2. Fork this repo into your GitHub account (or just clone it if you're an 18F team member).
-Read more about forking a repo here on GithHub:
+Read more about forking a repo here on GitHub:
 [https://help.github.com/articles/fork-a-repo/](https://help.github.com/articles/fork-a-repo/)
 3. Create a branch that lightly defines what you're working on (e.g. add-styles).
 4. Once you're ready to submit a pull request, push your branch up to the repo.